hoangnguyenba/dbscripts/README.md

 ## Tips

-- Omit `-p` to be prompted for the password securely (it won't appear in shell history).
+- **Omit `-p`** to be prompted for the password securely — it won't appear in shell history.
+- **Pair `DB_EXP_FILENAME` with `DB_IMP_INPUT`** to always export and import the same fixed filename (e.g. `contentdb_latest.sql.gz`) — useful for dev environment syncing.
-- Use `-z` with S3 uploads to reduce transfer size significantly.
+- **Use `-z` with S3** to reduce transfer size and storage costs significantly.
-- The `-x` flag is useful for skipping large log or activity tables that don't need to be transferred.
+- **Use `-x`** to skip large log, audit, or activity tables that don't need to be transferred between environments.
-- The `-s` flag is useful for preserving table schemas in the target DB without copying data (e.g. empty staging tables).
+- **Use `-s`** to preserve table schemas in the target DB without copying data — useful for empty staging tables.
+- **Use `-c`** when importing into a fresh environment where the database hasn't been created yet.

+---

+## License

+MIT License

+Copyright (c) 2026 Hoang Nguyen

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.